Flying Scotsman steam sets off fire alarm

 After hearing why the alarms had gone off, passenger Simon Trewin tweeted to say it was the "best excuse EVER".

-The locomotive is visiting towns and cities across the UK as part of a summer tour.
+The Flying Scotsman is visiting towns and cities across the UK as part of a summer tour.

+It comes after The National Railway Museum, which owns the locomotive, signed a six-year deal with engineering firm Riley & Son (E) Ltd.